thoricelli/OculusXRPicoLayer/README.md

 | Keep Talking and Nobody Explodes | Fully functional | / |
 | Waltz of the Wizard | Sound | No video |

-(All OpenVR games should work, however non-OpenVR games are not yet implemented)

 More games are to be tested soon.

 # APKs